ZupIT/nimbus-docs/swiftui/decodable.md

 ### SwiftUI @State

-This property wrapper already exists in SwiftUI to create a local mutable state within a View, however it is not decodable by default, so we implement Decodable to decode an initial value for state from a json.
+This property wrapper already exists in SwiftUI to create a local mutable state within a View, however it is not decodable by default, so we implement `Decodable` to decode an initial value for the state from the source property map (dictionary) or argument list (array).

 ```swift
 extension KeyedDecodingContainer {